Your standard football match may last for 90 minutes but not all betting markets relate to the full duration.

 - As with most unusual bets, the bookie margin tends to be higher

 - Due to the short period the bet covers, luck will play a large part in the wager, so finding an edge is hard.
-In addition, and linked to point three, because of the unpredictability, the bookies tend to factor in a larger profit margin, meaning these bets tend to offer poor value
+In addition, and linked to point three, because of the unpredictability, the bookies tend to factor in a larger margin, meaning these bets tend to offer poor value

 - It is important you understand the rules, in particular when the timing of a certain incident is registered and what clock is used.